aridjayarecipes/cutesrecipes.web.app/content/post/1735-recipe-of-award-winning-blueberry-lemon-monkey-bread.md

 1. Get  Mix 1/2 cup of sugar and 1 tablespoon of cinnamon

-Why it's called "monkey bread" no one really seems to know but out of.
+Why it&#39;s called &#34;monkey bread&#34; no one really seems to know but out of.
 This Blueberry Lemon Monkey Bread is pretty much the perfect Spring breakfast, brunch, or even dessert to make.
 This monkey bread takes on the fun and delicious twist of blueberries and lemon baked right in!
 Perfect for Spring weekend brunches to share.

 <!--inarticleads2-->